itshasnainkhanofficial/react_basics/README.md

     1. don't use parenthesis in event handler
     2. in class component don't use function keyword
     3. use onClick instead of onclick
+16. Binding Event Handlers
+    1. Binding In Render Method
+    2. Arrow Function In Render method
+    3. Official Docs Apprch Binding in constructor
+    4. As class property as arrow function